Optimally Scheduling Public Safety Power Shutoffs: Critical Peak Pricing

 Letting $c_{d-1}^\text{power}\left(\mathbf{z}\right)= B_{d-1} \mathbf{z}^2 + C_{d-1} \mathbf{z} + D_{d-1}$ and solving for $\E\left[ \left.q_{d-1}\left(\XX_{d-1}\right)\right| \XX_d = \xs \right]$, we obtain

-which completes the proof. \endproof
+which completes the proof. \Halmos \endproof

 Proposition~\ref{prop:cpp} provides an optimal policy for scheduling CPPs.
 The policy establishes that above a peak demand provided by its right-hand term, the decision maker should call a CPP, see Figure~\ref{fig:Resultats cpp}.
 Our approach accounts for peak events that can be absorbed by the grid without raising prices, e.g., by cheap imports.
-The policy differs from~\citep{chen2013optimal} as it models the quadratic cost of the demand, includes the loss of revenue of curtailing the load and is shown to be optimal.
+Our CPP model differs from~\citep{chen2013optimal} as it includes the quadratic cost of the demand and the revenue loss from curtailing the load.
+Moreover, our policy is shown to be optimal, which was not done in~\citep{chen2013optimal}.